TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/manage-apis/api-operations/api-observability.md

 - **Threshold Alerts:** Set up alerts based on predefined thresholds for metrics to receive notifications when API performance deviates from the expected norm.

-- **Trend Analyzis:** Analyze metric trends over time to identify long-term performance patterns, plan for scaling and detect anomalies.
+- **Trend Analysis:** Analyze metric trends over time to identify long-term performance patterns, plan for scaling and detect anomalies.

 Tyk offers built-in metrics and analytics in [Tyk Dashboard]({{<ref "tyk-dashboard-analytics.md">}}) through Tyk API Gateway and Tyk Pump.
 These metrics provide insights into API usage, traffic patterns and response times.
 The built-in metrics allow you to track overall API traffic, detailed API analytics including: request count, response time distribution and error rates.
 Furthermore, API usage can be tracked on a per-key basis.